SynBioDex/pySBOL/docs/getting_started.rst

 =============================

 This beginner’s guide introduces the basic principles of pySBOL for new users.
 Most of the examples discussed in this guide are excerpted from the example script .
 For more comprehensive documentation about the API, refer to documentation about specific classes and methods.
-For more detail about the SBOL standard, visit `sbolstandard.org <http://sbolstandard.org>`_ or'refer to the `specification document <http://sbolstandard.org/downloads/specifications/specification-data-model-2-0-1/>`_.
+For more detail about the SBOL standard, visit `sbolstandard.org <http://sbolstandard.org>`_ or refer to the `specification document <http://sbolstandard.org/downloads/specifications/specification-data-model-2-0-1/>`_.

 -------------------------
 Creating an SBOL Document
 -------------------------

 In a previous era, engineers might sit at a drafting board and draft a design by hand.
-The engineer's drafting sheet in LibSBOL is called a Document.
+The engineer's drafting sheet in pySBOL is called a Document.
 The Document serves as a container, initially empty, for SBOL data objects which represent elements of a biological design.
 Usually the first step is to construct a Document in which to put your objects.
 All file I/O operations are performed on the Document.
 The ``read`` and ``write`` methods are used for reading and writing files in SBOL format.

 .. code:: python